pran-av/quartz/content/Vibhuti/Vectors.md

 $\hat i , \hat j, \hat k$ are called unit vectors, that is it defines 1 unit distance in each directions.
 The term 'vector' here signifies that a quantity is directional in nature.
 Compared 'scaler' in a non-directional nature of a quantity.

-To find the distance of the object from origin, we need to apply [[pythagorus theorem]] to each individual planar region, on computation we get a following formula for distance in a 3D space:
+To find the distance of the object from origin, we need to apply [[pythagoras theorem]] to each individual planar region, on computation we get a following formula for distance in a 3D space:

 $|r| = \sqrt{x^2 + y^2 + z^2}$